Nanonid/pysolr/README.rst

 nanonid fork
 ======

-* remove lxml.  lxml is a supreme PITA
+* remove lxml.  lxml as a compiled library is a supreme PITA
 * make pysolr pure python
+* focus on latest python 2.7 (not 3.x), latest tomcat 7, latest SOLR 4.x

 Features
 ========